Ishigaki Okinawa And The Southwest Islands, Japan Travel Guide

 Seasonal demand impacts rates, with larger prices expected in summer and during big holidays.

-Some smaller, local accommodations might require direct contact for reservations.
+Some smaller, local accommodations might require direct contact information for reservations.

-Ishigaki provides great choices across all budget levels.
+Ishigaki provides great choices throughout all budget levels.

 Guesthouses or hostels in Ishigaki City offer dormitory beds or simple private rooms.